Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: Introduction

-\begin{itemize} \item We briefly present measure-theoretic preliminaries in \Cref{prelims}, relevant in particular to the infinite-dimensional case. \item We discuss preordered topological abelian groups in \Cref{potag}, including the introduction of an order unit condition relevant to our main results (\Cref{nicely_ordered}). \item We consider preordered semialgebras in \Cref{meas_semialg} and restate a simplified version of our~\cite[Theorem~8.6]{vssII} as \Cref{vss}.
-This is the algebraic result from which our present results will follow as a special case.
-We also introduce the relevant version of the \emph{test spectrum} of a preordered semialgebra in \Cref{tsper_defn}.
-Moreover, we also explain how compactly supported Radon measures on a preordered topological abelian group (with an order unit) form a preordered semialgebra of the relevant kind, with multiplication given by the convolution of measures. \item \Cref{main_sec} then states and proves our main result as \Cref{main_thm}, switching from measure-theoretical terminology and notation to random variables language. \item \Cref{ncgf} investigates the test spectrum for the preordered semialgebra of measures under convolution further, and explains in particular how the summary statistics of \ref{Rintro_ineqs} relate to cumulant-generating functions.
-We also sketch how our normalization convention for the cumulant-generating function makes it behave like a family of weighted averages. \item Finally, \Cref{sec_uld} uses the results from the previous two sections to derive the general version of \Cref{Rintro_uniform_ld}, and derives a version of Cram\'er's large deviation theorem as \Cref{cramer}. \end{itemize}
+Moreover, we also explain how compactly supported Radon measures on a preordered topological abelian group (with an order unit) form a preordered semialgebra satisfying the relevant assumptions, with multiplication given by the convolution of measures. \item \Cref{main_sec} then states and proves our main result as \Cref{main_thm}.
+We also switch from measure-theoretic terminology and notation to the more intuitive random variables language. \item \Cref{ncgf} investigates the test spectrum for the preordered semialgebra of measures under convolution further.
+We explain how this test spectrum recovers the normalized cumulant-generating function, and how this function rewrites all of the inequalities in \eqref{Rintro_ineqs_eq} in a unified form. \item Finally, \Cref{sec_uld} uses our results of the previous two sections to derive the general version of \Cref{Rintro_uniform_ld} as \Cref{uniformd_ld}.
+To illustrate that this result is nontrivial even when one of the variables is deterministic, we derive an infinite-dimensional version of Cram\'er's large deviation theorem as \Cref{cramer}. \end{itemize}